Carbanion

-In organic chemistry, a carbanion is an anion in which carbon is trivalent (forms three bonds) and bears a formal negative charge (in at least one significant resonance form).
+In organic chemistry, a carbanion is an anion with a lone pair attached to a tervalent carbon atom.
+This gives the carbon atom a negative charge.

 Formally, a carbanion is the conjugate base of a carbon acid:

-R3CH{}\, + \ddot{B}^- -> \mathbf{R3\ddot{C}^-} + HB

 where B stands for the base.
 The carbanions formed from deprotonation of alkanes (at an sp3 carbon), alkenes (at an sp2 carbon), arenes (at an sp2 carbon), and alkynes (at an sp carbon) are known as alkyl, alkenyl (vinyl), aryl, and alkynyl (acetylide) anions, respectively.

 Carbanions have a concentration of electron density at the negatively charged carbon, which, in most cases, reacts efficiently with a variety of electrophiles of varying strengths, including carbonyl groups, imines/iminium salts, halogenating reagents (e.g., N-bromosuccinimide and diiodine), and proton donors.
 A carbanion is one of several reactive intermediates in organic chemistry.
 In organic synthesis, organolithium reagents and Grignard reagents are commonly treated and referred to as "carbanions."
 This is a convenient approximation, although these species are generally clusters or complexes containing highly polar, but still covalent bonds metal–carbon bonds (Mδ+–Cδ−) rather than true carbanions.